A convergent adaptive finite element stochastic Galerkin method based on multilevel expansions of random fields: Convergence analysis

 which directly leads to~\eqref{eq:omega0 condition}, and noting that $\omega_0<1$, the condition ~\eqref{eq:zeta condition} for $\zeta$ follows as well. \end{proof}

-\begin{remark} Concerning the computational complexity of the method, note that all substeps of the adaptive method \Cref{alg: adaptive method} have either linear costs up to logarithmic factors in $N(\T)$ or in the target accuracy rate $\eta^{-\frac{1}{s}}$, as seen notably for the most expensive step \textsc{ResEstimate} in \Cref{thm: ResEstimate}.
+\begin{remark} Concerning the computational complexity of the method, note that all substeps of the adaptive method \Cref{alg: adaptive method} have either linear costs up to logarithmic factors in $N(\T)$ or in the target accuracy rate $\eta^{-\frac{1}{s}}$, as seen notably for the most expensive step \textsc{ResEstimate} in \Cref{prop:ResEstimate}.
 The complexity of \textsc{GalerkinSolve} is linear in $N(\T)$ and only deteriorates for larger $\ell$, as noted in \Cref{rem: complexity gal solve}.
-For quasi-optimal computational complexity of the adaptive method, it thus only remains to show that the number of degrees of freedom in the approximation that is added in each step of the iterative method remains quasi-optimal. \end{remark}
+For quasi-optimal computational complexity of the adaptive method, it thus only remains to show that the number of degrees of freedom in the approximation that is added in each step of the iterative method remains quasi-optimal. \end{remark} \begin{remark} The convergence estimate of \Cref{thm:errorreduction} can be shown in the same manner without requiring the functions $\theta_\mu$ in the expansion of the diffusion cofficient to have wavelet-type multilevel localization properties.
+For enforcing the uniform error reduction based on our construction, only piecewise polynomial structure (or approximation) on \emph{some} uniformly refined mesh of each function $\theta_\mu$ in the expansion of the diffusion coefficient is required, which also covers KL-type expansions.
+Specifically, as noted in \Cref{rem:MultilevelStructure}\eqref{rem:MultiLevelErrorReduction}, \Cref{ass:pwpolytheta} can be replaced by only requiring that for a fixed $m$, for each $\mu \in \cM$ there exists $j(\mu)$ such that $\theta_\mu \in \PP_m(\hat\cT_{j(\mu)})$.
+The semidiscrete operator compression in \Cref{prop:operator compression} utilizes the multilevel structure of $(\theta_\mu)_{\mu \in \cM}$, but a similar compression for KL expansions using summability of the norms $\norm{\theta_{\mu}}_{L_\infty}$ was shown in \cite{Gittelson:13}; note, however, that this generally leads to suboptimal complexity.
+The required level of additional refinements in \Cref{lmm:spatialrelerr} is still bounded uniformly in terms of $m$, independently of $j(\mu)$.
+The error bound of \Cref{prop:ResEstimate} can again be shown in the same manner using $j(\mu)$.
+Thus, the convergence result \Cref{thm:errorreduction} follows.
+However, our method is designed to exploit the stronger \Cref{ass:pwpolytheta} to obtain the computational complexity bounds summarized in \Cref{rem:compComplexity}. \end{remark}